Minho to Porto by Bike8 Days & 7 Nights

-To get the most out of the trip we recommend a good level of fitness, and its a good idea to get out on your bike for a couple of consecutive days in the lead up to your trip so you get used to riding back to back days.
+To get the most out of the trip we recommend a good level of fitness, and it's a good idea to get out on your bike for a couple of consecutive days in the lead up to your trip so you can get used to riding back to back days.
 However, it’s not all about the cycling.
 Each day there are plenty opportunities to visit historic sights and sample locally produced food and wine.

-Hire of a hybrid or e-bike is not included in the tour package as standard, but we can arrange hire of high quality hire bikes.
+Hire of a hybrid or e-bike is not included in the tour package as standard, but we can certainly arrange hire of high quality bikes.
 Choose from either a Specialized Rockhopper Sport or Cube Touring Exc (low frame) touring/hybrid bike.
 Included with bike hire as standard is a pannier rack, 1 pannier per bike, handlebar bag (one per two bicycles), a lock (one per two bicycles), toolkit, first aid kit, puncture repair kit, pump, spare inner tube, and use of a helmet.
 We recommend that for your own comfort that you bring your own helmet.
 As well as the option to borrow a used hire helmet for your trip it's also possible to buy a new Specialized (or similar) helmet which you will be presented with on arrival.

 For some assistance on your trip we recomend hiring an e-bike.
-The rechargeable battery on your bike will be your reliable riding partner, getting you to the top of hills or to your final destination with more energy in the tank for an afternoon swim or simply for exploring your destination.
+The rechargeable battery on your bike will be your reliable riding partner, getting you to the top of hills or to your final destination with more energy in the tank for an afternoon swim or simply for exploring.
 E-bikes are growing rapidly in popularity so if you would like an e-bike please request this when you book so we can secure availability for your trip and avoid disappointment.

 ItineraryDay 1 Arrive in Porto and transfer to Castro Laboreiro